Great golden digger waspEastern Washington

 » Eastern Washington wasps Related information Related books Supplies & Services |

-Larva feed on crickets and long-horned grasshoppers such as katydids, provided by the female adult which stings her prey to paralyze them and bring back to her nest hole.
-The female digs a burrow in the soil with tunnels radiating from the central entry to store anesthetized prey, laying an egg on each to hatch with a fresh supply of cricket to eat.
-Adults are active mostly in July and August and are not aggressive with people. » Other Eastern Washington Wasps
+Larva feed on katydids and crickets provided by the female adult, which hunts and stings her prey to paralyze it, bringing it to her nest.
+The female digs a burrow in the soil with tunnels radiating from the central entry, to store anesthetized prey.
+She lays an egg on each to hatch with a fresh supply of katydid or cricket to eat.
+In eastern Washington, adults are most active in July and August and don't bother people. » Other Eastern Washington wasps

 |